 What does a referral program look like when it’s built by market leaders?

-So you can imagine how stoked I was to get the opportunity to study how Amazon, the market leaders in ecommerce, crafted their referral campaign.
+So you can imagine how stoked I was to get the opportunity to study how Amazon, the market leaders in ecommerce, crafted their referral campaign and referral message.
 (After all, Prime has been cited as a great example of a loyalty program, so the folks over there clearly know what they are doing.)

 I signed up for an account and was ready to be blown away.

 Prime’s referral program does some things very well.

 1: Amazon uses an evocative header image to draw you in.